-The great thing about the app business is there is not a single line of monetisation possibilities, there are a multitude of ways to earn handsomely from having your own app.
+The great thing about the app business is there are many ways to monetise an app.
+You can earn handsomely from having your own app.

-I am going to deep dive in to this topic so lets get started.
+I am going to deep dive in to the topic of how to monetise an app, so let’s get started.

 1. Email Lists